Humanities Academy 人文學堂

 is less than one hour, no quota will be deducted from the new users' accounts.

-- Users must observe and straightly follow the check-in and check-out procedures
+- Users must observe and strictly follow the check-in and check-out procedures

 for the room.
 Otherwise, the principal user who makes the actual booking will